jakublaba/g/README.md

 To get started, you'll need to create your first profile.

 ```
-g profile add --name johnsmith --username "John Smith" --email john.smith@example.com
+g profile add johnsmith --username "John Smith" --email john.smith@example.com
 ```

-By default, it looks if the profile file exists - skipping this stage if it doesn't.
+By default, g looks if the profile file exists - skipping this stage if it does.
 > Warning: Data inside existing profile is not validated against your cli arguments in this case, to edit it you'll need
 > to use `g profile edit`

+Duplicating profile names is not allowed, using the same username + email combination for 2 different profiles is also not allowed.

-Then it attempts to generate ssh key pair for this profile - if private key already exists, public key is generated from it, otherwise both are generated from scratch.
+Then g generates ssh keys - if none exist, they're both generated; if private exists, public is re-generated from it.

-You can also run this command with `--force` flag to re-generate everything without warning.
+You can also run this command with `--force` flag to overwrite profile if it exists and re-generate ssh keys.

 ## Inspecting your profiles

 You can list all existing g profiles with `g profile list`. \
-To see settings of a specific profile, use `g profile show <PROFILE_NAME>`.
+To see properties of a specific profile, use `g profile show <PROFILE_NAME>`.

 ## Switching profiles